 You won’t spend your entire budget on trying to promote your goods or services and face low ROI index at the same time.
-Instead, you will focus your efforts on the most important and promising customers, while the machine learning algorithm will keep analysing all of them, both existing and the new ones.
+Instead, you will focus your efforts on the most important and promising customers, while the machine learning algorithm will keep analyzing all of them, both existing and the new ones.
 Your marketing expenses will be under your total control, and the marketing itself will be much more efficient than before.
-And, as a result, you will have a very good chance to join those 81% of companies which we mentioned at the beginning of this article.
+And, as a result, you will have a very good chance to join that 81 % of companies which we mentioned at the beginning of this article.

 If you need more information on how to step into advanced analytics and machine learning world ping us a message.